JuliaDynamics/TimeseriesSurrogates.jl/docs/src/man/whatisasurrogate.md

 For example, the first surrogate methods were created to test the hypothesis, whether a given timeseries `x` that appears noisy may be the result of a linear stochastic process or not.
 If not, it may be a nonlinear process contaminated with observational noise.
-For the suitable hypothesis to test for, see the documentation strings of provided `Surrogate` methods or even better the review from Lancaster et al. (2018)[^Lancaster2018].
+For the suitable hypothesis to test for, see the documentation strings of provided `Surrogate` methods or, even better, the review from Lancaster et al. (2018)[^Lancaster2018].

 To perform such a surrogate test, you need to: